 The pressure rating of the tank will be mentioned in bar or PSI.
 There is a safety valve mechanism which opens automatically when the maximum pressure is reached and in case the compressor has not auto switched off due to some errors.
 Your kitchen Pressure Cooker also has a safety valve.
 Just in Case.

 Size of the tank is measured in liters or gallons in some countries.
 This measurement has nothing to do with compressed air.
 The size of the tank is nothing but its volume.
 OR simply, if you start pouring water into the tank (which you shouldn’t), and measure how much it can carry is nothing but its size.
-If a tank can fill water upto 30 litres, its size is 30 litre.
+If a tank can fill water upto 30 liters, its size is 30 liter.
 Same as your domestic water tank.

 There are 3 pressures in an Air Tank.

 1. Cut-In Pressure: Pressure at which compressor starts refilling the tank.

 2. Cut-Off Pressure: Pressure at which compressor stops filling the tank

 3. Max Pressure which a tank can handle at which Safety Relief valve is set at.

 Now.
 What size of tank do you need?

 If you operate tools which consume a lot of air volume, you need a big tank.
 Typically a professional paint spray gun needs about 300 litres of air per minute (10.6 CFM) and the pressure at which it operates should be around 40 to 60 PSI.
 It will still work with lesser PSI, but here your Air to Paint ratio changes and you spray more paint than air.
 More on it later.